View training results with MLflow runs

 All MLflow runs are logged to the active experiment.
 If you have not explicitly set an experiment as the active experiment, runs are logged to the notebook experiment.

-You can access a run either from its parent experiment page or directly from the notebook that created the run.
+You can access a run either from its experiment details page or directly from the notebook that created the run.

-From the experiment page, in the runs table, click the start time of a run.
+From the experiment details page, click the run name in the runs table.

-From the notebook, click next to the date and time of the run in the Experiment Runs sidebar.
+From the notebook, click the run name in the Experiment Runs sidebar.

-The run screen shows the parameters used for the run, the metrics resulting from the run, and any tags or notes.
-To display Notes, Parameters, Metrics, or Tags for this run, click to the left of the label.
+The run screen shows the parameters used for the run, the metrics resulting from the run, and details about the run including a link to the source notebook.
+Artifacts saved from the run are available in the Artifacts tab.

 Code snippets for prediction

-If you log a model from a run, the model appears in the Artifacts section of this page.
-To display code snippets illustrating how to load and use the model to make predictions on Spark and pandas DataFrames, click the model name.
+If you log a model from a run, the model appears in the Artifacts tab, along with code snippets illustrating how to load and use the model to make predictions on Spark and Pandas DataFrames.

 View the notebook used for a run